Dienyemite/IS373Fork/docker.md

 documentation about WSL2, all stuff required to run docker and all that. just writing this so i dont forget lol containerization (docker, kubernetes), virtualization, kernels, commands, etc

-laying a skeleton out for now
+laying a skeleton out for now. this is ai generated slop for now.

 ## 1. WSL2 (Windows Subsystem for Linux 2)